Celtic settlement of Southeast Europe: Early expeditions

-Invasions of Greece
+Invasions of Thrace and Greece

 Great expedition of 279 BC

 The Celtic military pressure toward Greece in the southern Balkans reached its turning point in 281 BC.
 The collapse of Lysimachus' successor kingdom in Thrace opened the way for the migration.
 The cause for this is explained by Pausanias as greed for loot, by Justin as a result of overpopulation, and by Memnon as the result of famine.
 According to Pausanias, an initial probing raid led by Cambaules withdrew when they realized they were too few in numbers.
 In 280 BC, a great army comprising about 85,000 warriors left Pannonia, split into three divisions, and marched south in a great expedition to Macedon and central Greece.
 Under the leadership of Cerethrius, 20,000 men moved against the Thracians and Triballi.
 Another division, led by Brennus and Acichorius moved against the Paionians, while the third division, headed by Bolgios, aimed for the Macedonians and Illyrians.

 Bolgios inflicted heavy losses on the Macedonians, whose young king, Ptolemy Keraunos, was captured and decapitated.
 However, Bolgios' contingent was repulsed by the Macedonian nobleman Sosthenes, and satisfied with the loot they had won, Bolgios' contingents turned back.
 Sosthenes, in turn, was attacked and defeated by Brennus and his division, who were then free to ravage the country.

 After these expeditions returned home, Brennus urged and persuaded them to mount a third united expedition against central Greece, led by himself and Acichorius.
 The reported strength of the army of 152,000 infantry and 24,400 cavalry is impossibly large.
 The actual number of horsemen has to be intended half as big: Pausanias describes how they used a tactic called trimarcisia, where each cavalryman was supported by two mounted servants, who could supply him with a spare horse should he have to be dismounted, or take his place in the battle, should he be killed or wounded.